Stay in touch

 7. How long do I need ovarian suppression for?

 8. Do I need to use contraception while having ovarian suppression?

 9. Coping with the effects of ovarian suppression

 Ovarian suppression describes treatments that stop the ovaries from making oestrogen, either permanently or temporarily.

 You might hear different terms for ovarian suppression such as ovarian function suppression and ovarian ablation.

 Ovarian suppression is used:

-If the ovaries are removed, or if they are stopped from working, there’s less oestrogen in the body to stimulate the cancer to grow.
-This is called ovarian suppression.
-Small amounts of oestrogen will still be produced by fat cells.
+If the ovaries are removed, or if they are stopped from working, there’s less oestrogen in the body to help the cancer to grow.
+This is ovarian suppression.

 Some studies have shown that ovarian suppression using hormone therapy drugs may protect the ovaries during chemotherapy as it temporarily ‘shuts down’ the ovaries.
 However, the effectiveness of ovarian suppression for preserving fertility is still debated and cannot replace other fertility preservation methods like egg and embryo freezing.

 More research is needed looking at the role of ovarian suppression during chemotherapy to preserve fertility.